 If colon cancer is not identified during stages 0 or I, the cancer may spread to other areas, including, most alarmingly, the lymph nodes.
 At this point, chemotherapy and radiation are essential.
 Although effective, these treatments cause severe pain and discomfort, not to mention extensive medical costs.
 Sadly, in many misdiagnosis cases, these treatments merely control the disease or ease pain, rather than actually rid the body of cancer.

 Contact Our Philadelphia Colon Cancer Misdiagnosis Lawyers

 There is no reversing the pain brought about by delayed diagnosis or misdiagnosis, but with legal action, you could at least cover some of the related medical expenses, or lingering costs after a loved one succumbs to cancer.
 Successful lawsuits garner compensation for hospital visits, ongoing rehabilitation, emotional duress, and loss of wages.
 Those who pursue wrongful death lawsuits may be able to obtain remuneration for lost income and lost consortium, plus assistance with remaining medical bills and even the cost of burial.

 In select cases involving gross negligence, victims and their loved ones can also recover punitive damages, designed to hold individuals and health care organizations accountable and to set an example for others.
 A trusted malpractice attorney can help you determine the likelihood of proving negligence, and coming away with the remuneration you deserve.

-Did misdiagnosis or delayed diagnosis of colon cancer lead to unnecessary suffering or the death of a loved one?
+Did cancer misdiagnosis or delayed diagnosis of colon cancer lead to unnecessary suffering or the wrongful death of a loved one?
 The Philadelphia medical malpractice attorneys of Rosenbaum & Associates are eager to help.
 Call 1-800-7-LEGAL-7 to learn more and to schedule a free consultation.